dvicoben/slophep/README.md

 # TO DO
 ### Priority:
 - [ ] Work on `PyPI` release
-- [ ] Consider moving error handling to `gvar` rather than sampling of Gaussian?
-    - Moving to `gvar` could be problematic for non-gaussian errors - would need to consider how to deal with this.
-    - In some tests for $B_s \to D_s^*$, obtained larger contours for the low $q^2$ in form factors compared to [arXiv:2304.03137v2](https://arxiv.org/abs/2304.03137v2) and what is obtained with LOAD_FIT.py.
-    - Even sampling directly from `gvar` (loading the `pydat` and using `gvar.sample`) produces errors different to those resulting from `gvar` arithmetic
-    - The issues does not seem to be computation of the FFs since central values seem fine - need to cross-check directly by calculating similar fluctuations using functions in `LOAD_FIT.py`.
 - [ ] Homogenise nomenclature of FF parameters for parameterisations with polynomial expansions
 - [ ] Add ability to get $\langle J_i \rangle$ for a given binning scheme (as in the PDF methods) rather than need to get each individual bin
 - [ ] Maybe move FF param defaults to some `.json` files?
 In particular for HPQCD this is a lot of parameters - largely a cosmetic thing and would like to keep everything readable from the class so maybe not